So you want to get going in a hurry? To illustrate the use of SWIG,

 $ swig -csharp example.i

-$ gcc -c -fpic example.c example_wrap.c
+$ gcc -c -fPIC example.c example_wrap.c

 $ gcc -shared example.o example_wrap.o -o libexample.so